 - Making best use of the latest technology

-We are aiming for a panel of up to 8 educators who are currently working in the Victorian education system and reflect its diversity.
-Panel members should be knowledgeable about the civics and citizenship curriculum and eager to contribute to the ongoing development of parliamentary education in Victoria.
+Our advisory panel comprises 8 educators who are currently working in the Victorian education system and reflect its diversity.
+We also have one student representative.
+Panel members are knowledgeable about the civics and citizenship curriculum and contribute to the ongoing development of parliamentary education in Victoria.

 Terms of reference